Vauxhall Movano-e large electric van gets bigger battery for 2022

 The Movano-e sits above the Vivaro-e and Combo-e; for 2022, its battery size has been increased from 70 to 75kWh, giving an extra 15 miles of range

-Order books are now open for the new Vauxhall Movano-e: the latest addition to the company’s range of zero-emissions commercial vehicles.
-The over-£61,000 large electric van sits above the Vivaro-e and Combo-e in the brand’s line-up, and rivals the likes of the Fiat e-Ducato, Renault Master E-TECH and Mercedes eSprinter.
+The Vauxhall Movano-e launched in late 2021, but has now been upgraded with a bigger battery for 2022.
+The large electric van sits above the Vivaro-e and Combo-e in the British brand’s LCV line-up, rivalling the likes of the Fiat e-Ducato, Renault Master E-TECH and Mercedes eSprinter.

 The Movano-e's new 75kWh battery promises a 154mile range – a 15-mile increase on the old 70kWh battery.
 Power and torque remain at 118bhp and 260Nm respectively, generated by a single electric motor.
 Vauxhall has also made improvements to the Movano-e's charging hardware, so topping up from 0 to 80% capacity using a 22kW three-phase charger will now take four hours, as opposed to eight previously.